TheSilvered/nest/docs/c_api/c_api-map.md

 **Description:**

-Gets the next index in a map given the current one.
+Gets the preceding index in a map given the current one.

-If curr_idx is -1, the first index is returned.
+If curr_idx is `-1`, the first index is returned.

 **Parameters:**